jonnywinter/jonnywinter.github.io/_posts/2021-01-18-meraki-api-powershell-put-delete.md

 image: Meraki-API-PowerShell-Code.png
 ---

 *"The difference between the POST and PUT APIs can be observed in request URIs.
-POST requests are made on resource collections, whereas PUT requests are made on a single resource."* - [restfulapi.net](https://restfulapi.net/http-methods/#put)
+POST requests are made on resource collections, whereas PUT requests are made on a single resource." [...]
+"As the name applies, DELETE APIs are used to delete resources."* - [restfulapi.net](https://restfulapi.net/http-methods/#put)

 ## Summary